Brian & Stewie: Plot

 Brian and Stewie visit the local Quahog bank so that Brian can deposit money in his safe deposit box.
 Stewie then wants to go to a store to return a $3,000 Thom Browne sweater.
-While they are still inside the vault, the door closes at the end of the work day and locks them inside.
+They are still inside the vault until the door closes at the end of the work day, locking them inside.
 Frightened, Stewie soils his diaper.
 Worried he will get a rash from the dirty diaper, Stewie desperately tries to make Brian eat his feces by threatening him with a gun that Brian had stored in his deposit box.
 They discover that Stewie has a cellphone in his pocket, with only enough charge in the battery for one short phone call.
 Stewie uses the last of the phone's battery charge to call the clothing store rather than for help.
-Angered, Brian slaps Stewie, smashes his phone, and yells at him, making him cry.
+Furious, Brian slaps Stewie, smashes his phone, and yells at him, making him cry.
 Instantly remorseful, Brian reluctantly agrees to eat Stewie's feces as a way of apologizing.
 While watching Brian eating, Stewie becomes nauseated and throws up; Stewie then convinces Brian to eat his vomit.
 Realizing that he has nothing to clean his bottom with, Stewie manages to convince Brian to clean him with his tongue in order to avoid infection.
 Afterward, they both decide to take a nap, but soon they realize that the next day is Sunday, meaning that they will have to wait another day before they can be released from the vault.

 Awaking from his nap, Brian decides to drink a bottle of Glenfiddich scotch whisky that he had stored in his deposit box.
 He offers Stewie a sip, and they both become so drunk that Brian agrees to pierce Stewie's ear with a pin from his sweater, leaving him with a bloodied ear for the rest of the episode.
-While talking, Brian revealed he voted for John McCain.
+While talking, Brian revealed he voted for John McCain in 2008.
 Stewie and Brian discuss The Dog Whisperer and Cesar Millan, and Brian explains that he is inspired by Millan's philosophy about dogs' instinctive ability to live in the present and with purpose.
 Stewie, however, points out that Brian himself does not appear to live with any specific purpose.
-Angered, Brian begins insulting Stewie, who bitterly retaliates by revealing that he could have gone all day without having his diaper changed, and only thinks of Brian as a passing amusement and "the best of a bad situation".
+Enraged, Brian begins insulting Stewie, who bitterly retaliates by revealing that he could have gone all day without having his diaper changed, and only thinks of Brian as a passing amusement and "the best of a bad situation".
 Stewie dares Brian to shoot him with the revolver in the deposit box.
 Stewie prematurely causes the gun to discharge, causing the bullet to randomly ricochet off the vault walls, forcing the two under the table to wait for the bullet to stop.